liblouis/liblouis-js/README.md

 __Release 0.3.0:__ `liblouis-js` no longer bundles a build of the liblouis C-API [3].
 Builds were moved to their on npm and bower packages.
-This makes build switching and liblouis C-API selection easier.
+This makes build switching and liblouis C-API selection easier; support for on demand table file loading in NodeJS.

 __Release 0.2.1:__ `liblouis-js` is now an official part of liblouis.
 The npm and bower packages were renamed to `liblouis`.
 This release updates package